 - Cognitive behavioral therapy (CBT)

-In recent controlled trials, significant pain reduction was achieved using relaxation techniques that are included in biofeedback.
+In recent controlled trials, significant pain reduction was achieved using biofeedback techniques.
 The Journal of Rheumatology recently published a trial that concluded acupuncture temporarily reduced the pain associated with fibromyalgia.
-Furthermore, trials with cognitive behavioral therapy have been noted to reduce pain and improve depression in patients.
+Furthermore, trials with cognitive behavioral therapy have been noted to reduce pain and reduce depression in patients.